The New England Colonies in Colonial America — A Guide to Four of the 13 Original Colonies

 The Dominion of New England is established.
 It unites Connecticut, Rhode Island, Massachusetts, and New Hampshire under one Governor — Sir Edmund Andros.
 King James II created the Dominion in order to have more control over New England.
 Andros starts enforcing the Navigation Acts.

 Connecticut hides its charter from Governor Andros in an oak tree, known as the “Charter Oak.”

-The Glorious Revolution, also known as the “Revolution of 1688” takes place.
+The Glorious Revolution, also known as the “Bloodless Revolution” takes place.
 King James II is deposed, and his daughter, Mary, is named successor to the throne.
 Mary is a Protestant and her husband is William of Orange, the ruler of Holland.
 William is also a Protestant.
 Parliament asks William and Mary to rule together.

 As part of the agreement to allow their joint rule, William and Mary agreed to the English Bill of Rights.
 The document outlined the rules for succession to the throne, gave more power to Parliament, and defined the basic freedoms of English subjects.

 The Great Boston Revolt of 1689 takes place when news of the Glorious Revolution arrives.
 Governor Andros and other government officials were arrested and jailed.
 The inhabitants of Massachusetts elect Simon Bradstreet as Governor and implement the old charter.

 Massachusetts Bay Colony and Plymouth Colony merge into the Province of Massachusetts Bay.
 Maine begins to be referred to as the “District of Maine.”